-This post is a response to Ovid’s series about agility without testing:
+This post is a response to a series of articles by Ovid about agility without testing:

 I started to respond to the last and realized that my comment was long enough to be a blog post of my own.